 You will need:

-- FREE Super Summer Swim Bottoms Pattern.
+- Pattern-for-pennies Super Summer Swim Bottoms Pattern.

 - Between 38cm and 45cm of swimwear Lycra and the same amount of lining depending on the size you are making (this pattern will only use 35cm width of the fabric so you will get multiple pairs from the required length)

 - Between 120cm and 140cm of 6mm braided swimwear elastic again depending on the size you are making

 So, first thing lay out your cut pieces like the picture above and overlock (or use a zigzag stitch on your sewing machine) your side seams.

 After you’ve sewn the side seams, turn your swim bottoms right side out. you will notice that the side seams are now hidden between your main fabric and lining.

 The next thing I do is to overlock (you could use a zigzag stitch on your sewing machine) the main fabric to the lining at the leg and waist openings.
 This is an optional step but makes the next step sooooooooooo much easier 🙂

 Next cut your elastic lengths.
 I cut mine a little longer than required and mark the starting point as shown. this allows me to have something to hold when I start sewing (picture 2).
 I then trim off this tail before I finish attaching the elastic (picture 3).